martin-svk/dot-files/README.md

-# Opinionated, very well documented, terminal centric dot files.
+# Well documented, terminal centric web developer's dot files.

 Hey everybody.
 I am Martin, a software developer with an obsession for workflow improvement.
 Below I present the most interesting parts of my config files. **Feel free to be inspired**.